 Chronic Stress and Loss of Pregnancy

-First and foremost, it is vital to recognize the cause of your stress.
-Try and analyse whether the reason for your stress is financial or is it because you are concerned about the welfare of your pregnancy or how will you manage things after pregnancy.
-Whatever may be the reason, it is important to keep that stress away during pregnancy.
-So, here are some tips for your help:
+First and foremost, it is vital to recognise the cause of your stress.
+Try and analyse whether the reason for your stress is financial, the welfare of your pregnancy, or concerns regarding management after childbirth.
+Whatever the reasons are, it is important to keep that stress away during pregnancy.
+These tips should help you keep your stress levels under check:

 - Practice deep breathing or belly breathing during pregnancy to lower the stress levels.